mxmssh/drltrace/README.md

 Linux test build [![Build Status](https://travis-ci.com/mxmssh/drltrace.svg?branch=master)](https://travis-ci.com/mxmssh/drltrace)

-Drltrace is a dynamic API calls tracer for Windows and Linux applications designed primarily for malware analysis.
+Drltrace is a dynamic API calls tracer for Windows and Linux applications.
 Drltrace is built on top of [DynamoRIO](http://www.dynamorio.org/) dynamic binary instrumentation framework.
-The release build can be downloaded [here](https://github.com/mxmssh/drltrace/releases).
+Drltrace was initialy implemented by Derek Bruening and distributed with DynamoRIO and DrMemory frameworks.
+This repository contains a standalone version of drltrace with additional scripts and materials on how to use it for malware analysis. is The release build can be downloaded [here](https://github.com/mxmssh/drltrace/releases).

 # Usage
 The usage of drltrace is very simple.
 A user needs to specify a log directory and a name of a target process in the following way: